-Reverse shoulder replacement may be considered when shoulder pain and loss of function are significantly affecting your ability to perform everyday activities.
+Reverse shoulder replacement may be considered when shoulder pain and loss of function are significantly affecting your ability to perform everyday activities, particularly when the rotator cuff is no longer functioning effectively.

 Careful assessment and detailed pre-operative planning play an important role in reverse shoulder replacement surgery.
 The aim is to understand the structure of your shoulder, the condition of the bone and surrounding muscles, and how these factors may influence both the surgical approach and expected outcomes.